 This is your chance to help create and perform a new show at the ’62 Center in February.

-This opportunity is open to all students and community members regardless of their movement experience, personal identity, or ability.
+This class is open to all students regardless of their movement experience, personal identity, or ability.
 Beyond dancers, we are looking to engage with musicians, filmmakers, visual artists, actors, circus artists, drag artists, etc.

 Student and community members are welcome.
 Email Randy Fippinger for more informaiton.

 Rehearsals will be January 3-24, Mondays and Wednesdays, 4-7 PM.

 The product of the course will be two public performances, Friday and Saturday, February 9th and 10th, at the ‘62 Center.
 Students agree to be available for refresher rehearsals and two public performances.